The Environment and Climate Change Law Review: USA

 The principal sources of environmental law are statutes enacted by the US Congress and signed by the President, as well as common law that addresses personal injuries and related matters.
 Federal statutes that address air quality, water quality, chemicals, and solid and hazardous waste are discussed below.
 Numerous other US laws, such as those involving endangered species, marine mammal protection, noise control, surface mining control, oil pollution and coastal zone management, are beyond the scope of this chapter, as are laws of individual states that in some cases have developed more stringent environmental programmes.

 With respect to treaty obligations, the United States is a signatory to the 1987 Montreal Protocol to phase out chlorofluorocarbons, and the 2016 Kigali Agreement concerning the use of hydrofluorocarbons, which are chemicals with high climate-change potential.
-The United States is also a signatory to the 2015 Paris Agreement on climate change, discussed below, but the Trump administration has stated that the United States will not participate.
+The United States is also a signatory to the 2015 Paris Agreement on climate change, discussed below.

 US national environmental laws are principally implemented by EPA.
 The EPA headquarters office in Washington, DC focuses on the development of regulations and national policy,3 while the 10 EPA regional offices focus on implementation and enforcement.
 Other agencies, such as the Department of Agriculture and the Department of the Interior, address environmental issues in the context of managing federal lands.
 The US Army Corps of Engineers has responsibilities with respect to activities in waters of the United States.
 The US Department of Justice represents EPA and other federal agencies in lawsuits seeking to enforce or challenge agency regulations.
 In addition, states may be delegated authority to implement and enforce federal environmental laws within their respective jurisdictions, upon EPA approval of the state's programme.
 In some cases, states have developed their own programmes that are more stringent than federal programmes.